Homotopy theory with *categories: The simplicial axioms

 Using Example \ref{griuhuiwfwefwefef} we consider the (marked) unitary isomorphism $g \circ u$ between functors from $\bB$ to $\bD$ as a morphism $\bB \sharp \bbI \to \bD$.
 Together with the morphism $\bC\sharp \bbI\to \bD$ corresponding $\id_{j}$, by the universal property of the push-out diagram $ \eqref{2oihvwvwewv} \sharp \bbI$ we obtain an induced morphism $\bD \sharp \bbI \to \bD$ which we can interpret as a (marked) unitary isomorphism $j \circ j' \to \id_\bD$.
 This proves that $j$ is a weak equivalence. \end{proof}

 We can now verify the simplicial axiom M7.

 \begin{prop} Let $a:\bA \to \bB$ be a cofibration in $\cC$ and $i:X\to Y$ be a cofibration in $\sSet$.
 Then is a cofibration.
-Moreover, if $i$ or $a$ are in addition weak equivalences, then \eqref{dquihiduqwdqwd} is a weak equivalence. \end{prop} \begin{proof}
+Moreover, if $i$ or $a$ is in addition a weak equivalence, then \eqref{dquihiduqwdqwd} is a weak equivalence. \end{prop} \begin{proof}

 The set objects of the push-out one left-hand side of \eqref{dquihiduqwdqwd} is equal to the push-out of the object sets.
 We write objects in $\bA\sharp X $ as pairs $(\alpha,x)$.

 Assume that the classes of $(\alpha,y)$ and $(\beta,x)$ in the push-out go to the same object which is then $(\beta,y)$.
 Then $a(\alpha)=\beta$ and $i(x)=y$.
 This means that $(\alpha,y)=(\id,i)(\alpha,x)$ and $(\beta,x)=(a,\id)(\alpha,x)$.
 Consequently, the classes of $(\alpha,y)$ and $(\beta,x)$ in $(\bA\sharp Y )\sqcup_{\bA\sharp X } (\bB\sharp X )$ coincide.